favdv/PowerQuery/README.md

 The repository is set up in a way to easily target specific functions or patterns by seprating them into categories, like apis, data management (expanding/removing columns), etc.

 ## Functions
  Functions can be used without any user amendments and they should work immediately if used properly.
+To make them recognisable, their extension is *.pq*

 ## Patterns
 Patterns typically requires some user updating before they can be used.
+To make them recognisable, their extension is *.pt*

 Typical example is functions calling APIs since the Web.Contents function in PowerBi requires the domain to be hardcoded.
 So the user needs to hardcode their own domain in.